-In the frenzy of royal wedding excitement, it's easy to forget that Prince Harry isn't the only member of the royal family set to marry this year.
+Two months after Prince Harry's wedding to Meghan Markle, and it's easy to forget that the new Duke of Sussex isn't the only member of the royal family to tie the knot this year.
 Princess Eugenie will also walk up the aisle to marry her boyfriend of seven years, Jack Brooksbank.

 The couple will wed at St. George’s Chapel, on 12th October, surrounded by their nearest and dearest, including Eugenie’s immediate family, Prince Andrew, Sarah Ferguson and Princess Beatrice.

 While many were wowed by the ceremony others have been speculating if Jack and Eugenie’s titles will change after marrying.It had been thought that he may receive the title of Earl of Northallerton, which has not been used in many years.

 But, according to the Daily Mail, a representative for the York family has confirmed that actually, Jack will not receive any royal title after the wedding – and will instead retain his non-royal status.

 Reportedly, Princess Eugenie is very relaxed about the lack of title for her now husband, with a source telling the publication that she ‘couldn’t care less’ about titles.